Pursuing Growth as Couples: A 3-Day Marriage PlanSample

 Don’t forget to grow with God together.
 The “pure spiritual milk” Peter writes about is the Word of God.
 Along with Christian fellowship and prayer, the Bible will feed the deepest hunger of your heart.
 And you’ll find the soulmate of your dreams—sitting right beside you!

-• Do our church experiences nurture our spiritual life?
+- Does my church experiences nurture my spiritual life?

-• Do we have friends who encourage our spiritual growth?
+- Do I have friends who encourage my spiritual growth?

-• How can we do a better job of growing together in God’s Word?
+- How can I do a better job of growing together with my spouse in God’s Word?

-Lord, give us a hunger for Your Word.
-May we claim the spiritual growth You promise and the emotional and physical intimacy that can come with it.
+Lord, give me a hunger for Your Word.
+May I claim the spiritual growth You promise and the emotional and physical intimacy that can come with it.
 Amen.

 Scripture